 Feel you need to escape the hustle and bustle of Kampala for a short while?
-Or your visiting aunt is getting on your nerves and you would like to send her on a short trip out of Kampala?
-The following destinations are within easy reach of the city and make a good weekend getaway.
+Although we love Kampala, the hustle, the bustle, the party, the energy, we also love some peace and quietness and a change of scenery!
+Therefore we get behind the wheels and explore the possibilities.
+The following destinations are within easy reach of the city and make a good weekend getaway near Kampala.

 Jinja, the adventure capital of Uganda

 Jinja, referred to as the “adventure capital of Uganda’’, has much to offer: world-class grade-5 rafting, mountain biking, fishing, horse riding trips, Nile River sunset cruises and some good parties at times.
-The biggest draw here is rafting, organised by three very professional companies, namely Nalubale Rafting, Nile River Explorers and Adrift.
-Also, Jinja Town is nice to wander around for an afternoon.
-The town has some nice coffee places (Flavours, Source Café), restaurants (2 Friends, Mezzanine)and many souvenir shops.
+The biggest draw here is rafting, organized by three professional companies: Nalubale Rafting, Nile River Explorers and Adrift.

 Jinja and surroundings has many nice places to stay.
 Check Roadtrip Uganda's accommodation page for an overview of the best campsites and lodges in Jinja, in all price ranges.

 Ssese is an archipelago of eighty-four tiny islands in the Northwestern part of Lake Victoria.
 Many islands are uninhabited and covered with pristine rain forest.
 All are hardly visited by tourists and only known among the expat community in Kampala.
 Bugala Island is the largest of the Kalangala district and offers a variety of accommodation options, of which Brovad Sands Lodge is our favourite pick.